I love adding unique vintage furniture to our Waco home. Each piece was carefully chosen for our home where it will continue its legacy.

-Lately, I have been obsessed with looking back at all of my vintage furniture finds.
+Lately, I have been obsessed with looking back at all of my unique vintage furniture finds.

-I think it’s because I haven’t been able to attend flea markets again.
+I think it’s because I am finally able to attend flea markets again.
 If you like flea markets, you might enjoy my Insider Tips to Flea Market Shopping.

-In order to fill my need to shop at a flea market, I have decided to share my favorite vintage finds in our Waco fixer upper home.
+Now that I am shopping again for unique vintage pieces, I wanted to share my favorite vintage finds in our Waco fixer upper home.
 This just might be a pretty long blog post because there is a lot to share!

 Let’s start in the living room where every single vintage piece is from Round Top.
 In the photo below, you might notice the coffee table.
-It’s actually a vintage trunk.
-I bought all of the vintage items on top of the trunk, including the small cards with words on them were purchased in Round Top also.
+It’s actually a unique vintage trunk.
+All of the vintage items on top of the trunk, including the small cards with words on them were purchased in Round Top also.
 I thought they might be fun for our guests to enjoy!
-I also bought the vintage end table and wire baskets son op of the white cabinet.
+I also bought the vintage end table and wire baskets on top of the white cabinet.

-Since our home was going to be an Airbnb, I wanted to find something unique to hold all of our guest’s comment cards.
+Since our home was going to be an Airbnb, I wanted to find a unique vintage item to hold all of our guest’s comment cards.
 This cabinet is from an old general store.
 It was used to keep a tally of all of the farmer’s purchases in town throughout the year.
 Once the harvest was completed, everyone paid their bill.

 The papers on the left are original and I love seeing the prices on the receipts!
 I also love seeing all of the comment cards left by our guests.
 One of my greatest experiences when I visited Waco last month was reading all of these from the past year!

 Our kitchen island was the find of the century.
 The color varies between blue, green, and gray, depending on the light and time of day.
 It’s an old general store counter.
 It had a modern top which I replaced with butcher block.

-I love vintage glassware and the seltzer bottles and weck jars were less than $10 at Round Top.
+I love vintage glassware and the seltzer bottles and weck jars (on the top shelf) were less than $10 at Round Top.
 Even the kitchen is filled with unique vintage accessories.

-I bought these tall vintage French doors while we were still under construction and found the perfect place for them.
+These tall vintage French doors were purchased while we were still under construction and I found the perfect place for them.
 (The doors ended up determining the height of the doorway!)
 These were also from Round Top.

-I thought that it would be fun to instantly add charm to our home by using unique vintage doors all throughout the interior of our home and I. found all of these at a local place in Waco called Laverty’s.
+I thought that it would be fun to instantly add charm to our home by using unique vintage doors all throughout the interior of our home.
+Ours were all found at a local place in Waco called Laverty’s.
 I think they cost about $10 each which was a lot cheaper than a new door!
 I also bought the door hangers at Round Top.
 They were only $1 and I love them so much.

 The laundry room door is also from Laverty’s.
 I had to have glass put in the window and someday I am going to etch or stencil “LAUNDRY” on the glass.

-In the master bath, I have two pieces of vintage furniture.
+In the master bath, I have a lot of pieces of vintage furniture.
 The vanity was a piece I found at The Findery.
 It was a sideboard and yet I knew it would be perfect in our master bath.
 The mirrors are vintage and are from Round Top.
-One of the last items I bought in Round Top was the shelf I use for towels.
+One of the last items I bought in Round Top was the shelf on the right.
 I absolutely love it.

 The last room I am sharing is the middle bedroom.
-It’s always. been kind of a “mish-mash” room that I have always felt needed some TLC.
+It’s always been kind of a “mish-mash” room that I have always felt needed some TLC.
 Each bed has a trunk at the end and I bought those at Round Top right after we bought the home.
 My favorite vintage finds in the room are the two architectural porch railings that I hung above the beds.
-I bought these in March, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
-I didn’t dare bargain because they were so cheap and I knew they were going to look great on the shiplap wall.
+These were purchased in March of 2020, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
+No bargaining was necessary because they were so cheap and I knew they were going to look great on the shiplap wall.

 It has been so much fun to reminisce about all of these favorite unique vintage items.
-Kind of like I have been vintage flea market shopping today so this tour on my blog has been a great thing!
+Kind of like I have been vintage flea market shopping, so this tour on my blog has been a great thing!

-I only hope you enjoyed it as much as I did.
+I hope you enjoyed it as much as I did.

 Pin the image below to your Craft or fall decor boards on Pinterest (just click the Pin button in the top left corner).
 Click here to follow me on Pinterest!